seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Thus can the demigod Authority
 Make us pay down for our offence by weight
 The words of heaven; on whom it will, it will;
-On whom it will not, so; yet still ’tis just.
+On whom it will not, so; yet still 'tis just.

 *Re-enter LUCIO and two Gentlemen*